Cougars vs. Wild: Game Preview

 -

-Cougars Last Game: A 3-1 loss to the Vancouver Giants on Sunday, Mar.
-9
+Cougars Last Game: A 4-2 win over Wenatchee on Friday, Mar.
+14

 -

-Wild Last Game: A 5-2 win over the Kamloops Blazers on Wednesday, Mar.
-12
+Wild Last Game: A 4-2 loss to Prince George on Friday, Mar.
+14

 -

-The Prince George Cougars are just one point away from securing home-ice advantage for the opening round of the 2025 WHL Playoffs.
-They can clinch it tonight with a point, or if the Portland Winterhawks lose in regulation to the Everett Silvertips.
+The Prince George Cougars will have home-ice advantage for the opening round of the 2025 WHL Playoffs.
+The Playoffs will begin on Friday, March 28th at the CN Centre.

 BC Division Battle...

-Despite having two games in hand, the Victoria Royals remain tied with the Cougars at 82 points as they enter the weekend.
+Despite having two games in hand, the Cougars sit atop of the BC Division as they enter tonight.
 With the division title and the Western Conference's second seed still up for grabs, the final weekend showdown between these two teams could be the ultimate decider.
 Meanwhile, Victoria takes on the Vancouver Giants in a home-and-home series.

 • Discuss this story on the Western Hockey League message board...